docker/docs/content/desktop/install/msi/install-and-configure.md

 If you decide to disable analytics for an installation, your choice is persisted in the registry and honoured across future upgrades and uninstalls.

-However, the key is removed when Docker Desktop is uninstalled and must be configured again via one of the preivous methods.
+However, the key is removed when Docker Desktop is uninstalled and must be configured again via one of the previous methods.

 The registry key is as follows: